amulbutter/Hello-word/README.md

 # Hello-word

-With this tutorial i will try to learn how to work with the github project on my own level
+Here i change this to introduce you about the how commit and braches are work togethere